t0pcart/l0cati0nkiller/README.md

 Steps:

-1.Cd to where the script is
+1. cd to where the script is located on the device

 2. Run **sudo** chmod 777